yaikobzeray/dev-journal/activity_log.md

 Learned Docker networking: bridge, host, overlay.
 Used bridge network for compose service discovery.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Thursday, 16 May 2024 — Entry 3

+Configured Kubernetes liveness and readiness probes for all services.
+No more traffic to crash-looping pods.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*